deeplearning4j/deeplearning4j/ADRs/0021 - Create View.md

 An omission of indexing here is SpecifiedIndex.
 Since SpecifiedIndex requires a copy most of the time, this op will mainly be focused on indexing that is guaranteed to use the same buffer.

+## In place exception in gradient checks

+An exception in gradient checks in the [non in place listen checker](https://github.com/eclipse/deeplearning4j/blob/4976fccddab42e493c1bd4153003807c5e52afca/nd4j/nd4j-backends/nd4j-api-parent/nd4j-api/src/main/java/org/nd4j/autodiff/validation/listeners/NonInplaceValidationListener.java#L43).
+Normally arrays during training should not modify their outputs was added.
+CreateView is by definition an exception to that due to the fact it is a building block for enabling manipulation of a view of the same data buffer as the input.

 ## Consequences